 Oracle Clusterware for private and ASM networks

-The client and database server negotiate a cipher suite made up a set of authentication, encryption, and data integrity types to apply to the messages they exchange.
+The client and database server negotiate a cipher suite (made up of a set of authentication, encryption, and data integrity types) to apply to the messages they exchange.

-The database checks the user certificate to verify that it bears the signature of the certificate authority.
+The database checks the user certificate to verify that it bears the certificate authority's (CA) signature.

 4.4.3 About Named Pipes Protocol